Ramana372/Expense-Tracker/README.md

 ### 🔑 Key Achievements
 - Developed secure JWT-based authentication for user management.
 - Implemented CRUD operations for income and expense tracking.
-- Created a responsive React frontend with Redux for efficient state management.
+- Created a responsive frontend with react for efficient state management.
 - Containerized the application with Docker for consistent environments.
 - Automated build, test, and deployment processes using Jenkins CI/CD.